ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/development.md

 title: Development
 weight: 5
 description: >-
-  You will find here information of how the development of the Beagle Flutter is going.
+  In this section, you will find information on how Beagle Flutter's developement is going.
 ---

 ---